By Charles A. Coulombe

 Priority mail vs. first class: Priority mail is the least expensive mail class available for domestic packages over one pound and international packages over four pounds.
 If First class rate is applicable to your order, you will be given that option in the shopping cart, but the transit time will be generally longer than Priority mail.

-Media mail: Media mail is only available for orders consisting entirely of books.
+Media mail: Media mail is only available for domestic orders consisting entirely of books, DVDs or CDs.
 It is illegal to ship non-book items via Media mail.
-You should choose Media mail only for orders consisting entirely of books.
+You should choose Media mail only for orders consisting entirely of books, DVDs or CDs.
 We reserve the right to charge additional shipping for or cancel ineligible orders.